apache/incubator-spot/spot-ingest/README.md

 By default, it loads `ingest_conf.json` file, but using `-c , --config-file` option you can ovveride it and use another.

-Distributed Collector do not create a new topic, so you have to pass an existing one.
+Distributed Collector does not create a new topic, so you have to pass an existing one.

-To start Distributed collector:<br />
+To start Distributed Collector:<br />
 `python collector.py -t "pipeline_configuration" --topic "my_topic"`

 Some examples are given below:<br />